lucarab/GoodMailers/README.md

 This repository provides up-to-date IPv4 and IPv6 lists for common, trusted mail providers (“good mailers”).
 The generated `ipv4.txt` and `ipv6.txt` files can be used to whitelist these providers in firewalls or other network appliances.

 The lists are updated daily via a scheduled GitHub Action.
+If no changes are detected in the resolved IP ranges, the files remain unchanged and no update is committed.

 ## 🌐 Supported SPF Domains